Microsoft Leak Reveals New Windows 10 Workstation Edition For Power Users

 Now, if they had removed the telemetry entirely and let me truly turn off shit like Cortana, the Windows Store, the forced updates, etc., AND respect that decision and (and not default it back to on after each update I do choose to install), then I'd care.

+Don't worry.
+Your machine will be "improved" when you briefly look away.
+Or blink.

 Now with built-in corporate espionage, phase 2!
-(Score:3)
+(Score:4, Funny)

 Yay, new features! ...
 Wait a minute...
 (Score:1)